Overall Benefits of Lens Tints

 Copper, orange, yellow/amber, and brown lens tints are helpful in low-light conditions because they make an environment appear brighter.
 They also enhance contrast and depth perception and are great for overcast, hazy, and foggy conditions.

 Also, these lens tints block blue light.
 Blue light, with its shorter wavelength, scatters easier than other colors and makes focusing on objects difficult.
 Removing blue light improves sharpness and depth perception and reduces eye fatigue.
 These tints do cause some degree of color distortion, though brown/bronze lenses do so considerably less than the others.

 Baseball players, golfers, cyclists and hunters often prefer yellow and amber tints.
 In overcast and hazy conditions, the extra water vapor in the air increases the scattering of blue light.
 This decreases visual acuity and depth perception.
 Eyes must then work harder, which results in eye fatigue and sometimes headaches.
 Yellow and amber tints reduce the impact of blue light in these conditions.

 Recent studies now show even more uses for lens tints that block blue light.
 Turns out, these tents also have potentially significant health benefits.

 - Sleep problems – Excessive light, especially blue light given off by electronics and ambient light, suppresses melatonin.
 Melatonin, our natural sleep hormone, helps us get to sleep.
-Wearing lenses that block blue light for an hour before bed may prevent melatonin suppression, thereby allowing individuals to fall asleep quicker and easier.
+Wearing lenses that block blue light for an hour before bed may prevent melatonin suppression, thereby allowing individuals to fall asleep quicker.

 “…amber colored lenses, which block blue light, can help regulate the mood of those suffering from bipolar disorder, insomnia, sleep deprivation as well as other maladies.”
 (Mental Benefits of Amber Colored Lenses)

 - Macular degeneration – Excessive blue light may be one cause of age-related macular degeneration, the leading cause of blindness in the elderly.